How the Co-Founder and Global Editor-in-Chief of Refinery29 Gets Things Done

 On the obsessive journaling habit that she’s kept up since she was 18:

 I write in a journal every morning, before or after checking emails.
 There’s something very ritualistic about keeping a journal.
 Sometimes I’ll write for ten minutes, sometimes longer.
-I write anywhere from three to five essays a year for Refinery and when I’m working on them, I’ll use my journal to work through thoughts.
+I write anywhere from three to five essays a year for Refinery, and when I’m working on them, I’ll use my journal to work through thoughts.

 I’ve been journaling since I was 18.
 I used to use Mead journals exclusively.
 I had to get a storage unit that accommodates them — I have so many.
 I use them to document my life, to collect ephemera.
 I’ll put a play ticket stub in there, Polaroid pictures from travel.
 I still have my Europass from my first backpacking trip through Europe.
 It’s kind of ridiculous.